ManzanitaCycles/Manza-v3/src/info/index.md

 ## Is shipping included in the price?

-I use BikeFlights or ShipBikes to ship your bike with insurance to cover its replacement in case of theft or damage.
+I typically use UPS to ship your bike with insurance to cover its replacement in case of theft or damage.
 Shipping to a US destination starts at $100 for a frame set and $150 for a complete bike.
 International destinations will be more.
 You can also pick up the bike from Manzanita Cycles World Headquarters if you live near Reno.

 ## What's the ordering process?